kubernauts/tk8eks/README.md

 https://github.com/WesleyCharlesBlake

-and a the golang sources for tk8eks cli.
+and the golang sources for tk8eks cli.

 ## Deploy an EKS Cluster